ReasonPlan: Unified Scene Prediction and Decision Reasoning for Closed-loop Autonomous Driving: Experiments

 \subsection{Comparison with State-of-the-arts}

-\textbf{SOTA Performance in both Open-Loop and Closed-Loop Evaluations. } As reported in Tab.~\ref{tab:unified}, \textbf{ReasonPlan} achieves the best open-loop performance, reducing the L2 error to \textbf{0.61}, demonstrating superior future trajectory prediction accuracy.
-Besides, in closed-loop evaluation, ReasonPlan delivers competitive performance compared to SOTA method DriveAdapter~\cite{jia2023driveadapter} which utilizes privileged expert feature distillation.
-Specifically, it achieves a DS of \textbf{64.01}, significantly outperforming the non-distillation IL-based SOTA method, MomAD~\cite{song2025don} by \textbf{16.1} (\textbf{+33.6\%}).
-Furthermore, ReasonPlan improves the success rate by \textbf{16.44\%} (\textbf{+90.78\%}) compared to MomAD~\cite{song2025don}.
+\textbf{SOTA Performance in both Open-Loop and Closed-Loop Evaluations. } As reported in Tab.~\ref{tab:unified}, \textbf{ReasonPlan} achieves the best open-loop performance with \textbf{0.61} L2 error, demonstrating superior trajectory prediction accuracy.
+In closed-loop evaluation, ReasonPlan delivers competitive performance compared to SOTA method DriveAdapter~\cite{jia2023driveadapter} which utilizes privileged expert feature distillation.
+Specifically, it achieves a DS of \textbf{64.01}, significantly outperforming the non-distillation IL-based SOTA method, MomAD~\cite{song2025don} by \textbf{16.1}.
+Furthermore, ReasonPlan improves the success rate by \textbf{16.44\%} compared to MomAD~\cite{song2025don}.
 ReasonPlan also achieves the \textbf{highest efficiency score of 180.64} among all evaluated methods, demonstrating an effective and proactive driving policy.
 The comfort score of 25.63 reflects a common trade-off between trajectory agility and smoothness.
-Nonetheless, the comfort margin remains within acceptable bounds and could be further optimized via post-smoothing or low-level controller tuning.
-Furthermore, Tab.~\ref{tab:unified} presents the performance of \textbf{ReasonPlan} in the Multi-Ability evaluation across a diverse set of driving scenarios.
-ReasonPlan achieves a \textbf{Mean Ability} score of \textbf{36.66\%}, significantly outperforming all E2E baselines without leveraging any expert-feature distillation.
+Nonetheless, the comfort margin could be further optimized via post-smoothing or low-level controller tuning.
+Besides, \textbf{ReasonPlan} achieves a \textbf{Mean Ability} score of \textbf{36.66\%} across diverse driving scenarios, significantly outperforming all E2E baselines.
 These results underscore the model’s strong capability to reason across diverse driving intents and validate its robustness under complex, multi-intent scenarios.

 \textbf{Strong Zero-Shot Generalization in Complex Reasoning Scenarios.} To evaluate the out-of-distribution generalization capability of \textbf{ReasonPlan}, we conduct zero-shot closed-loop evaluations on the \textbf{DOS} benchmark, as summarized in Tab.~\ref{tab:dos}.
 Notably, no methods are trained on DOS, ensuring a purely zero-shot setting.
 ReasonPlan demonstrates consistent and superior performance under these conditions, achieving the highest average DS of $\textbf{78.02}$.
 These results highlight the strong generalization capacity of ReasonPlan, driven by its holistic reasoning pipeline, which enables robust and safe decision-making even in unseen scenarios.